ABOUT THE PICTURES

 UPDATE: January 2010.
 I'm working with videos that I made in the early 1980's and found this segment in my 1982 Gay Parade video.
 It shows the historic original 8-color Rainbow Flag made by Gilbert Baker in 1978 and flying over the Civic Center on June 27, 1982.

--UNCLE DONALD-
+e-mail -UNCLE DONALD-